RickGelhausen/HRIBO_ReadTheDocs/docs/source/workflow-configuration.rst

 | RNA       |  B        | 2         | fastq/RNA-B-2.fastq.gz  |
 +-----------+-----------+-----------+-------------------------+

 .. note:: By default only reparation predictions are used.
 The reason for this is that DeepRibo is not available on conda as of now and therfore requires additional tweaks to run it.
-The process is explained :ref:`below <workflow-configuration:Activating deepribo>`.
+The process is explained :ref:`below <source/workflow-configuration:Activating deepribo>`.

 No differential expression
 ==========================